rikkimax/twp-d/manuscript/content/statements/flow.md

 }
 ```
 Note that when the expression is false, the else branch will execute instead of the first set of statements.

+{pagebreak}
-There can be many else if's but only one if and else per set of if statements.
+There can be as many else if's but only one if and else per set of if statements.

 ```D
 if (<expression>) {